-The complexity of today’s urban-rural constellations requires new instruments that can assist us in reading and revealing the actors, institutions, and processes shaping the dynamic urban-rural transformation processes and their socio-spatial impacts, and at the same, productively enhancing inherent and locally specific urban-rural qualities.
+The complexity of today’s urban-rural constellations requires new instruments that can assist us in reading and revealing the actors, institutions, and processes shaping dynamic transformation processes and their socio-spatial impacts.
+In addition, they must more productively enhance inherent and locally specific urban-rural qualities.

-Most urban-oriented research and policy design in China is still devoted to the development of new mega cities and vast urban concentrations.
-Moreover, urbanisation dynamics generally remain associated with development and poverty reduction, with the assumption that urbanisation will lead to more prosperous and sustainable regions.
-However, urbanisation dynamics are also producing challenges including the creation of new forms of inequality, socio-spatial polarisation, as well as divergence in development, which is decoupling urban centres and their unevenly developed hinterlands.
-Furthermore, this fast track economic and urban growth has led to major threats to biodiversity, ecosystem services, and environmental systems, caused unprecedented levels of air pollution in urban centres, considerably disturbed the water system, and left important cultural landscapes in crisis across China.
+Most urban-oriented research and policy design in China is still devoted to the development of new megacities and vast urban concentrations.
+Moreover, urbanisation generally remains associated with development and poverty reduction, with the assumption that it will result in more prosperous and sustainable regions.
+However, urbanisation is also producing significant challenges that include new forms of inequality, socio-spatial polarisation, and divergence in development, all of which are decoupling urban centres and their unevenly developed hinterlands.
+Furthermore, fast-track approaches to economic and urban growth have led to significant threats to biodiversity, ecosystem services, and environmental systems, have caused unprecedented levels of air pollution in urban centres and considerable disturbances of water systems, and have also left cultural landscapes in crisis across China.

-The Chinese national government has started to draw attention towards the protection of environmental systems, as well as narrowing polarisation between ‘urban’ and ‘rural’ areas.
-Rural reconstruction programmes envision the development of a 'beautiful and harmonious countryside’, and are beginning to address the importance of stabilising formerly rural regions.
-Although these programmes embody potential for generating new sustainable livelihoods and local economies in formerly rural areas, many developments focus minimal attention on local challenges, peculiarities, resources, and actors leading to standalone solutions without substantial regional coherence and resilience.
-In addition, so far, the programme falls short of offering clear toolkits or policy directions, or a recognition of the importance of urban-regional linkages in achieving sustainability.
+The Chinese national government has started to draw attention to the protection of environmental systems and mitigate polarisation between ‘urban’ and ‘rural’ areas.
+Rural reconstruction programmes envision the development of a 'beautiful and harmonious countryside' and are beginning to address the importance of stabilising formerly rural regions.
+Although these programmes embody the potential for generating new sustainable livelihoods and economies in formerly rural areas, many developments focus minimal attention on local challenges, peculiarities, resources, and actors.
+This has resulted in standalone solutions without substantial regional coherence and resilience.
+In addition, such development approaches often fall short of offering clear toolkits and policy directions or effectively engaging with the importance of urban-regional linkages in achieving sustainability.

-The joint research and development project “Urban-Rural Assembly (URA)” takes this as a starting point, examining the vastly urbanising region of Huangyan-Taizhou, which is part of the Chinese ‘prefectural-level city‘ Taizhou, as an exemplary case study and learning context: a rapidly urbanising region where diverse and seemingly contradictory transformation processes take place simultaneously in close proximity, producing new forms of urban-rural interdependencies.
-Drawing on a systemic approach of transformation science and transition research, URA aims to contribute to a specific transformation-to-sustainability process: to address the problematic polarisation between urban growth areas and their formerly rural hinterlands by strengthening urban-rural linkages.
-Few research projects so far have built substantive evidence-based knowledge on the complexity of today’s urban-rural constellations and interdependencies in China.
-By addressing this knowledge gap, the project aims to provide the missing conceptual tools needed to understand current trends and to develop innovative policy instruments that can help to guide the urban-rural interface towards an inclusive, actor-based, and socio-ecologically just development.
+The joint research and development project 'Urban-Rural Assembly (URA)' takes these dynamics as a starting point, examining the vastly urbanising region of Huangyan-Taizhou - part of the Chinese prefectural-level city of Taizhou - as an exemplary case study and learning context.
+This rapidly urbanising region is where diverse and seemingly contradictory transformation processes occur simultaneously and in close proximity, producing new forms of urban-rural interdependencies.
+URA aims to contribute to the regional transformation-to-sustainability process by strengthening urban-rural linkages in order to address the problematic polarisation between urban growth areas and their formerly rural hinterlands.
+Few research projects so far have built substantial evidence-based knowledge on the complexity of current urban-rural constellations and interdependencies in China, from an interdisciplinary perspective.
+By addressing this knowledge gap, the project aims to provide new conceptual tools to understand current rural-urban transformation trends and to develop innovative policy instruments that can guide the urban-rural interface towards a more inclusive, actor-centred, and socio-ecologically just mode of development.

-Building upon the hypothesis that local social and economic innovations can become catalysts in broader change processes, URA aims to develop site-specific implementation strategies within Local Transformation Laboratories (Reallabore) to complement policy design.
-Through testing ways in which integrated thinking around the nexus of cultural heritage, renewable resources, and food security, concrete community-driven pilot interventions will be developed to explore and strengthen the manifold potentials of urban-rural linkages in the Huangyan-Taizhou region.
-Both policy design and concrete implementations aim to strengthen the currently neglected socio-spatial dimension of the understanding of urban-rural interdependencies, in order to embed technological innovations in a broader and more holistic development approach that include the local population as a source of cultural and social innovation along the transformation-towards-sustainability.
+Building upon the hypothesis that local social and economic innovations can become catalysts for broader change processes, URA aims to develop site-specific implementation strategies within Local Transformation Laboratories (Reallabore) to complement policy design.
+This involves integrated thinking around the nexus of cultural heritage, renewable resources, and food security, concrete community-driven pilot interventions to explore and strengthen the manifold potentials of urban-rural linkages in the Huangyan-Taizhou region.
+Both policy design and concrete implementations aim to strengthen a neglected socio-spatial dimension in the understanding of urban-rural interdependencies, taking a more holistic development approach that includes the local population as a rich source of cultural and social innovation to progress towards a more sustainable future.

-Building on a trans- and inter-disciplinary research design the URA team will: (1) build an inter-disciplinary and multi-scalar understanding of trans-local urban-rural interdependencies and metabolism at the urban-rural interface; (2) strengthen urban-rural linkages through developing and implementing community-driven pilot interventions that enhance resource efficiency and reinforce regional circular economies in the fields of cultural heritage, renewable resources and food security tested in Local Transformation Laboratories (Reallabore); and (3) develop new strategic multi-level, multi-actor governance tools that enable local municipalities to manage urban-rural linkages towards a progressive regional model building on socio-ecologically inclusive and cooperative development approaches.
+In the framework of a trans- and inter-disciplinary research design, and alongside the implementation of policy interventions, the URA team will: (1) build a multi-scalar understanding of trans-local urban-rural interdependencies and metabolism at the urban-rural interface; (2) strengthen urban-rural linkages through developing and implementing community-driven pilot interventions that enhance resource efficiency and reinforce regional circular economies in the fields of cultural heritage, renewable resources, and food security, tested in Local Transformation Laboratories (Reallabore); and (3) develop new strategic multi-level, multi-actor governance tools that enable local municipalities to manage urban-rural linkages towards a progressive regional model building on socio-ecologically inclusive and cooperative development approaches.

-Through the development of transferable actor-based and inclusive planning approaches including enabling tools and guidelines (i.e. Raumbild approaches already tested in Germany), the project seeks to foster knowledge dissemination across the coastal urbanisation corridor - contributing to the urgent need for creative approaches towards localisation and implementation of the SDGs and the New Urban Agenda in China and beyond.
+Through the development of transferable actor-based and inclusive planning approaches, including enabling tools and guidelines (i.e. Raumbild approaches already tested in Germany), the project seeks to foster knowledge dissemination across the coastal urbanisation corridor in China.
+It is hoped this will contribute to the urgent need for creative approaches towards localisation and implementation of the SDGs and the New Urban Agenda in China and beyond.

-The research and development project URA consists of ten Working Packages (WPs) that are conducted in parallel during the project period.
-The WPs 2-7 create the scientific backbone of the inter-and trans-disciplinary research on urban-rural interdependencies and metabolism in the case study region of Huangyan-Taizhou.
-Therefore, six context related research topics, led by specific Sino-German research teams, have been defined with the aim of investigating the manifold interdependencies within the urban-rural continuum along specific material and non-material flows (e.g. people, goods, information).
+The URA research and development project consists of ten Working Packages (WPs) that are conducted in parallel during the project period.
+The WPs 2-7 form the scientific backbone of the inter-and trans-disciplinary research on urban-rural interdependencies in the case study region of Huangyan-Taizhou.
+Therefore, six context-related research topics led by specific Sino-German research teams have been defined with the aim of investigating the manifold interdependencies within the urban-rural continuum along specific material and non-material flows (e.g. people, goods, and information).

-Contextual research along the research themes is required to analyse the multi-layered urban-rural interdependencies that link the case study region to the broader social, economic and ecological context of China’s coastal urbanisation corridor (Macro Scale).
-In parallel, URA practices the contextual research on a micro-scale, following the approach of ‘Local Transformation Laboratories – Reallabore (Micro Scale).
-By bringing both scales together, the project aims to develop a trans-local and poly-contextual understanding of urban-rural interdependencies and flows, as well as to determine the most relevant actors, institutions and technologies (system knowledge) within the case study region Huangyan-Taizhou.
-On the other hand, it ensures that societal, political and economic needs and objectives of local transformation processes within the case study region are identified and linked (target knowledge).
+Contextual research along the research themes is required to analyse multi-layered urban-rural interdependencies that link the case study region to the broader social, economic, and ecological context of China’s coastal urbanisation corridor (macro scale).
+In parallel, URA's local-level research follows the approach of ‘Local Transformation Laboratories – Reallabore' (micro scale).
+By bringing both scales together, the project aims to develop a trans-local understanding of urban-rural linkages and determine the most relevant actors, institutions, and technologies (system knowledge) within the case study region Huangyan-Taizhou.
+On the other hand, it ensures that societal, political, and economic needs and objectives of local transformation processes within the case study region are identified and linked (target knowledge).

-Against this background, URA follows a systemic and actor-based research and development approach aiming to conceptualise and develop specific implementation strategies together with key actors on-site (WP 8).
-Based on the on-going experiences of the inter- and trans-disciplinary research activities and the implementation of pilot projects (transformation knowledge), new strategic multi-level, multi-actor governance tools will be developed to strengthen urban-rural linkages towards an inclusive and cooperative development at the urban-rural interface of Huangyan-Taizhou (WP 9).
-The joint project will be accompanied by a comprehensive process of knowledge dissemination including on-going science policy-dialogues (WP 10).
+Against this background, URA follows a systematic and actor-based research and development approach that aims to conceptualise and develop specific implementation strategies together with key actors on-site (WP 8).
+Based on the ongoing findings of the inter- and trans-disciplinary research activities and the implementation of pilot projects (transformation knowledge), new strategic multi-level, multi-actor governance tools will be developed to strengthen urban-rural linkages towards an inclusive and cooperative development at the urban-rural interface of Huangyan-Taizhou (WP 9).
+The joint project will be accompanied by a comprehensive process of knowledge dissemination including ongoing science policy dialogues (WP 10).

 In the light of rapid urbanisation processes in Huangyan-Taizhou region and beyond, an increasing amount of new socio-spatial practices have emerged, continuously challenging our traditional understanding of urban and rural livelihoods.
 Such heterogeneous, dynamic and trans-locally acting and impacting practices contribute to the formation of the urban-rural interface, characterised by new forms and linkages of material and non-material entities.
 The working package “Urban-Rural Socio-Spatial Practices (WP2)” investigates this phenomenon of contemporary rural-to-urban transformation focusing on the diverse socio-spatial mechanisms of urbanisation on the level of trans-local practice.
 On one hand, particularly interested in the interplay between the prevailing urban-rural dual structures in planning governance and new hybrid urban-rural socio-spatial practices on ground, WP2 will explore the political-economic structures under which diverse city-making, town-making, and rural revitalisation processes across the case study region of Huangyan-Taizhou are shaped.
 On the other hand, the research team will focus on investigating the intentional and unintentional everyday social-spatial practices initiated in the absence of, navigating or eluding existing rules and regulations.
 The goal is to empirically describe and read the fluid, context- and agency-based modus operandi at the urban-rural interface, and explain how patterns of action (joint-actions) and interpretation from various focus groups are shaped by the socio-cultural constraints and possibilities.
 Parallel, the WP also addresses how through such practices, the agents reproduce or reshape their lived socio-material space at the urban-rural interface.